MatrareD/Graph-To-Solve-the-waste-collection-problem-TSP-/README.md

 0°) Every neighbor is at an infinite distance from the initial vertex 1°) At each step, every distance between a visited vertex and the initial one is actualised to be the sortest.
 2°) The final vertex is visited, we take the sortest path between this and the initial one.
-There a clear exemple :
+There is a clear exemple : https://github.com/user-attachments/assets/12e1c11a-aeaf-4de0-ab2b-cbdbcb25b198

+Lets now focus on the waste collection :